CMarzin/cocoweb/posts/2022-05-06_tips-optimising-largest-contentful-paint.md

 ---
-title: Tips optimising largest contenful paint
+title: Optimising largest contenful paint
 description: Tips and discovery of the week.
 date: 2022-05-06
 tags: